magento-2/layered-navigation/README.md

 # Magento 2 Layered Navigation Extension by Mageplaza

 ## Introduction
-Want to increase website traffic and revenue sales at the same time? **[Magento 2 Layered Navigation](https://www.mageplaza.com/magento-2-layered-navigation-extension/)** can help.
-Obviously, the core strategy is how you can keep your customers in the store as long as possible, and build a unique and friendly user experience, no wonder capturing customer’s behaviour is really a thing to mind.
+Want to increase website traffic and revenues at the same time? **[Magento 2 Layered Navigation](https://www.mageplaza.com/magento-2-layered-navigation-extension/)** can help.
+Obviously, the core strategy is how you can keep your customers in the store as long as possible, and build a unique and friendly-user experience, no wonder capturing customer’s behaviour is really a thing to mind.

 The most basic customer behavior when they step into a purchase: search action.
 So let’s be real impressive right from the first step.
-Mageplaza is happy to introduce a useful extension: Layered Navigation for searching and filtering products, a sweet deal for Magento 2’s users, an advanced tool helps customers find their favorite products in a shorter time than ever.
+Mageplaza is happy to introduce a useful extension: Layered Navigation for searching and filtering products, a sweet deal for Magento 2’s users, an advanced tool helps customers find their favorite products in the shortest time than ever.
 Let us support you in traffic issues.

 *This project moved to [Mageplaza page](https://www.mageplaza.com/magento-2-layered-navigation-extension/?utm_source=microsite&utm_medium=link&utm_campaign=m2-one-step-checkout&utm_content=github) and no longer download from Github.*##

 ## What is Layered Navigation for Magento 2?
-In short, Magento 2 Layered Navigation Extension is an intelligent sitemap which will show a drop-down list of available attributions in your store, your customer need to filter the desired items and purchase them quickly.
+In short, Magento 2 Layered Navigation is an intelligent sitemap which will show a drop-down list of available attributions in your store, your customers need to filter the desired items and purchase them quickly.

 <img  src="https://i.imgur.com/SwWExvT.png" alt="What is Magento 2 Layered Navigation?" class="responsive-img lazy">

-How your customer use this filter?
+How will your shoppers use this filter?
 It’s like a piece of cakes, you can try out the demo right now by following this **[link](https://www.google.com/url?q=http://lnultimate.demo.mageplaza.com/collections/performance-fabrics.html&sa=D&ust=1504675782354000&usg=AFQjCNHDqmml_bkJiv7VDMs0tfB6214ECw)**.
-And the Configuration is not a hard work log to deal with.
+And the configuration is not a hard work log to deal with.

 But showing up all in-store attributes is not how we cut the mustard to improve more than an usual filter.
-We have researched and found many great solutions to assist in having search process better, to demonstrate the effort we can solve for the search engine optimization problem on Magento 2.
-Please take a overview look for those useful informations in Layered Navigation for Magento 2.
+We have researched and found many great solutions for a much better searching process.
+Please take a overview look for those useful information in Layered Navigation for Magento 2.

 ## Features
 ### Multiple Filters
 Of course you can catch the meaning right by straight words.
-This feature will let your customer filter their favourite items more than one attribute.
-For instant, she doesn’t want a blue sweater in “Color”, but also a strawberry decoration in “Pattern” would be a nice combo, then yes you can let she have what she wants by multi-choose filtering in two attributes at the same time.
+This feature will let your customers filter their favourite items more than one attribute.
+For instant, she not only wants want a blue sweater in “Color”, but also a strawberry decoration in “Pattern” would be a nice combo, then yes you can let she have what she wants by multi-choose filtering in other attributes at the same time.

 <img  src="https://i.imgur.com/thcduNo.gif" alt="Multiple filters in layered navigation magento 2" class="responsive-img lazy">

 ### Price Slider
-Customers have many their own financial problems and they need to conssider carefully in your enormous stock?
+Your shopper's budget should be varied considerably among individuals and they just don't want to waste time on viewing products which are unreasonable.
 No problems, Price Slider feature allows customers to filter at an allowable price range that will be displayed on the search result pages, and I am convinced that this is a thorough understanding gesture of the store owner showing to their customer.

 <img  src="https://i.imgur.com/nKm2eE4.png" alt="price slider" class="responsive-img lazy">